kieut/notclothesminded_etsy_app/README.md

 How it works
 ------------
-Presentation Layer:  HTML, CSS, JS, JQuery, AJAX, JSON and Bootstrap Application Layer: Python, Flask
+Presentation Layer:  HTML, CSS, JS, JQuery, AJAX, JSON and Bootstrap<br/>
+Application Layer: Python, Flask<br/>
-Data Layer: Postgres, SQLAlchemy
+Data Layer: Postgres, SQLAlchemy<br/>
-APIs: Etsy
+APIs: Etsy<br/>

 Notclothesminded's crawler makes HTTP requests to Etsy's API to retrieve active listings in Vintage/Clothing/Dresses, parses the listing descriptions for measurements using Regular Expressions, and commits them to a Postgres database.
 For database maintenance, every time the crawler is executed, it first deletes all expired listings before making batch requests to the Etsy API.
-It crawls every couple of hours to ensure an updated database of active etsy listings.
+It should crawl every couple of hours to ensure an updated database of active etsy listings.

-The following diagram maps out the backend code structure:
+###Crawler Components:

+1. __crawler.py__: Main entry point, primary logic file.
+2. __etsy.py__: Abstracts the Etsy API.
+2. __parser.py__: Utility class, used for parsing listing descriptions.
+3. __model.py__: Abstracts the local database model.

+__Project Organization Diagram__:

+###Database Tables:
+See model.py for full schema details, the purpose of each table is:

+1. __listings__: Stores matches listings and respective measurements.
+2. __images__: Stores image URLs for listings.
+2. __crawlhistory__: Stores crawl metadata for maintaining an audit trail.

 Set up
 ------------